MaxGrtz/warehouse_planner/README.md

     - the costs of a state are defined by two aspects:
         -> missing_items: number of items not provided by the current state (goal: provide all items of order) -> num_psus: number of PSUs used by the state to provide the order items (goal: minimize PSUs used)
-    - since it is more important to provide all items that to minimize the PSUs used, both factors are weighed differently
+    - since it is more important to provide all items than to minimize the PSUs used, both factors are weighed differently
     - cost = 10*(missing_items) + num_psus

 ## 7. Critical Assessment: